mdverity/TextRPG/README.md

 >Become powerful enough to defeat him through the use of items, spells, and stats acquired on your journey.

-This was a final project for my CSI111 class, and allowed me to practice a variety of introductory concepts, including but not limited to:
+This is a final project for a CSI111 class, and allowed me to practice a variety of introductory concepts, including but not limited to:
 * Data structure navigation
 * List comprehensions
 * Saving/Loading Objects as files